 After Starting Your Massachusetts LLC

 Congratulations!
 You’ve taken the first steps towards starting your LLC and your business journey.
-It’s important that you enjoy this business victory, so celebrate with a few drinks, go out to dinner, go on a weekend trip, or have a night out with your friends or business partners.
+It’s important that you enjoy this business victory, so celebrate with a few drinks or have a night out with your friends or business partners.
 Don’t relax for too long, though, because there’s still work to be done to make sure that your LLC has the right foundations and can function normally as a business.

 Here are the three important steps you’ll need to complete after filing your Certificate of Organization.

-*IMPORTANT* Before you draft an LLC Operating Agreement, you should decide if it will be managed by a single member in the case of a single-member LLC, or use a multi-member managerial system, or if it will have managers at all.
+*IMPORTANT* Before you draft an LLC Operating Agreement, you should decide if it will be managed by a single member in the case of a single-member LLC, or use a multimember managerial system, or if it will have managers at all.
 This helps to decide who will make important decisions for your business and how.
-If you utilize a multi-member managerial system, they all vote on each important business decision.
+If you establish a multimember managerial system, they all vote on each important business decision.
 If you choose to use a single- member LLC, then one member will call the shots.

 One important part of your Operating Agreement is instructions for what to do if an LLC member leaves or if a new LLC member joins the business.
-A lot of people leave this out of their Agreement but if you add it in your business will have a clearly-written set of instructions about what to do if there is a falling out between LLC members.
+A lot of people leave this out of their Agreement but if you add it in, your business will have a clearly written set of instructions in case of a falling out between LLC members.
 Having a set of clearly written rules or guidelines for these situations is extremely helpful during difficult times when emotions are running high.

 If you haven’t written an Operating Agreement before, there are services that can help you.